Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 ######  3.a.2 Filter for Tether transactions:

-Once connected to the node you can retrieve blocks IDs and their transactions.
+Once connected to the node you can retrieve blocks IDs and its transactions.

 After putting the Tx numbers in a python list you can filter for the Tether smart contract number: